 My main project is Urban Folk Quartet.
-We've recorded seven albums and toured all over the world for more than a decade.
+We've recorded seven albums and toured the world for more than a decade.
 As a cajón specialist, I appeared in 2006’s documentary “Los Caminos del Cajón” and created two series of “Creative Approaches to Contemporary Cajón” for iDrum magazine.

-I love recording and have contributed to about fifty albums as musician and/or designer and I've done a bit of film and telly.
+I love recording and have contributed to about fifty albums as a musician and/or designer and I've done a bit of film and telly.